turboMaCk/glue/README.md

 As you can see we're setting `even` to `False` on every `CounterMsg`.
 This is because `Counter` is just emitting `Cmd` when its `Model` is Even.

-Now we need to handle the `Even` action itself.
+To handle the `Even` action itself.
 This simply sets `even = True` in the model.

 *This is to show you why you might need to update both the parent's and child's `Model` on a single `Msg` (`CounterMsg` in this case), and how to do it.
 Anyway this is just really simple example.
-In real world you probably don't want to use `Cmd` for things like these.*
+In real world you probably don't want to use `Cmd` for things as like this.*

 Since the parent is ready to handle actions from `Counter` our last step is simply to update the `Glue` construction for the new APIs: